giodc/webba/UPDATE_GUIDE.md

 ## Database-Based Configuration

-WebbaDeploy now uses **database-based configuration storage** for better reliability:
+WharfTales now uses **database-based configuration storage** for better reliability:

 ### How It Works